theomega/kafka-partitioners/README.md

 1. Given a key `K` as a array of bytes and `numberOfPartitions`, a positive, non-zero number
 2. Calcuate the [CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksum.
 This leads into a signed int32 number.
-3. Bitwise and the result with `0xfffffff` which also turns the result into a positive number
+3. Only use the lowest 28 bits of the int32.
+This turns the result into a positive number.
+You can achieve this by doing a bitwise `AND` of the result of the crc32 calcuation with `0xfffffff`.
 4. Calcuate the remainder of the division (modulo) of the number from 3. with the number of partitions

 This gives you a number from 0 to `numberOfPartitions`